Northern Cardinal, Cardinalis cardinalis

 Usually well hidden in dense shrubs, vines, or low trees, placed 3-10 feet above ground, sometimes higher.

-Nest which is built by the female is open cup made of twigs, weeds, grass, bark strips, leaves, rootlets, lined
+Nest which is built by the female is open cup made of twigs, weeds, grass, bark strips, leaves and rootlets

 Male cardinals, with red body feathers as opposed to the tan body feathers of females, have been known